 Liquidity risk is the risk that the Company will not meet its financial obligations as they fall due.
 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at December 31, 2019, the Company had a cash balance of \$1,647,543 and short-term receivables of \$68,452 to settle current liabilities of \$236,627.
+As at December 31, 2020, the Company had a cash balance of \$4,812,982 and short-term receivables of \$52,526 to settle current liabilities of \$191,099.
 The Company forecasts its cash needs on a regular basis and seeks additional financing based on those forecasts.
 There can be no assurance the Company will be able to obtain required financing in the future on acceptable terms.
 Since inception, the Company has financed its cash requirements primarily through issuance of common shares.
 All of the Company's financial liabilities have contractual maturities of 30 days or are due on demand and are subject to normal trade terms.
-In certain circumstances extended credit arrangements have been negotiated with vendors.
-All arrangements negotiated are on terms less than one year.
 See note 1 for further discussion on going concern and its impact on liquidity.
-The Company believes liquidity risk to be high.
+The Company believes liquidity risk to be moderate.